Elora Gorge Fishing – A Guides Advice And Tips

 If you bring the right equipment and the right bait, and you stick to fishing the deeper pools and the fast water runs at the right time of year you will greatly improve your chances for success.

-If you want to catch the most fish in the Elora Gorge and in other rivers around Southern Ontario, consider hiring a guide from A Perfect Drift Guide Company to show you how the experts do it.
+If you want to catch the most fish in the Elora Gorge or in other rivers around Southern Ontario, consider hiring one of the local guides.

 Tight Lines